Safety First!

 Soap molds/moulds

-Rectangular Silicone Loaf Soap Mold with Wood Box – all soap recipes bar the household soap are formulated to fit this mold, makes 8 – 10 bars of soap depending on thickness $26.00
+Rectangular Silicone Loaf Soap Mold with Wood Box – all soap recipes bar the household soap are formulated to fit this mold, makes 8 – 10 bars of soap depending on thickness.
+This can be purchased from the following online stores Boowan Nicole (free shipping), Pure Nature, or BeautyQuip

 OR

-2 x Soap Mold Reusable Rectangle x 6 – requires a tray or a board underneath to make handling easier.
-Does not require cutting, so perfect for quick and easy soapmaking.
+Any array of silicone Soap Molds – though they do require a tray or a board underneath to make handling easier, they do not require cutting, so perfect for quick and easy soap making.

 E Hayes & Sons